ismaelaek/react-data-crud/README.md

     ```
 ## Usage

-The project, built with Vite + React, allows you to perform basic CRUD operations on a list of users.
-You can view, add, edit, and delete user data through the user interface provided by the application.
+The project, built with Vite + React, allows you to perform basic CRUD operations on a list of users and tasks.
+You can view, add, edit, and delete user or task data through the user interface provided by the application.

 Feel free to explore the features and functionalities of the application.